 Cape Girardeau

-Our Cape Girardeau car accident lawyers obtains wide-ranging settlements and verdicts that cover the losses of our clients.
+Our Cape Girardeau car accident lawyers obtain wide-ranging settlements and verdicts that cover the losses of our clients.

 The below case results show our dedication to excellence, but keep in mind they are not promises of future case results:

-- $1.8 million settlement for wrongful death from a car accident
+- $1.8 million car accident wrongful death claim settlement

 - $1.7 million verdict in a car accident claim